awsdocs/amazon-s3-developer-guide/doc_source/website-hosting-cloudfront-walkthrough.md

 1. Choose **Create Distribution**\.

-1. On the **Select a delivery method for your content** page, for **Web**, choose **Get Started**\.
+1. On the **Select a delivery method for your content** page, under **Web**, choose **Get Started**\.

-1. On the **Create Distribution** page, in the **Origin Settings** section, for **Origin Domain Name**, type the Amazon S3 static website hosting endpoint for your bucket\.
-For example, `example.com.s3-website.us-west-1.amazonaws.com`\.
+1. On the **Create Distribution** page, in the **Origin Settings** section, for **Origin Domain Name**, enter the Amazon S3 website endpoint for your bucket, for example, `example.com.s3-website.us-west-1.amazonaws.com`\.

    CloudFront fills in the **Origin ID** for you\.

-1. For **Default Cache Behavior Settings**, leave the values set to the defaults\.
+1. For **Default Cache Behavior Settings**, keep the values set to the defaults\.

    For more information about these configuration options, see [Values that You Specify When You Create or Update a Web Distribution](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/WorkingWithDownloadDistributions.html#DownloadDistValuesYouSpecify) in the *Amazon CloudFront Developer Guide*\.

 1. For **Distribution Settings**, do the following:

    1. Leave **Price Class** set to **Use All Edge Locations \(Best Performance\)**\.

-   1. Set **Alternate Domain Names \(CNAMEs\)** to the root domain and `www` subdomain; in this tutorial, these are `example.com` and `www.example.com`\.
-These values must be set before you create aliases for the A records that connect the specified domain names to the CloudFront distribution\.
-**Important**
-Prior to performing this step, note the [requirements for using alternate domain names](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/CNAMEs.html#alternate-domain-names-requirements), in particular the need for a valid SSL/TLS certificate\.
+   1. Keep **Alternate Domain Names \(CNAMEs\)** blank\.

+   1. In **Default Root Object**, enter the name of your index document, for example, `index.html`\.

-   1. Set **Default Root Object** to `index.html`\.
-This is the default page that the CloudFront distribution returns if the URL used to access the distribution doesn't contain a file name\.
-This value should match the index document value that you set in [Configuring a Bucket As a Static Website Using the AWS Management Console](HowDoIWebsiteConfiguration.md)\.
+      If the URL used to access the distribution doesn't contain a file name, the CloudFront distribution returns the index document\.
+The **Default Root Object** should exactly match the name of the index document for your static website\.
+For more information, see [Configuring an Index Document](IndexDocumentSupport.md)\.

    1. Set **Logging** to **On**\.

    1. For **Bucket for Logs**, choose the logging bucket that you created\.

+      For more information about configuring a logging bucket, see [\(Optional\) Configuring Web Traffic Logging](LoggingWebsiteTraffic.md)\.

-   1. To store the logs generated by traffic to the CloudFront distribution in a folder, named `cdn`, in the log bucket, type `cdn/` for **Log Prefix**\.
+   1. If you want to store the logs that are generated by traffic to the CloudFront distribution in a folder, in **Log Prefix**, enter the folder name\.

-   1. Leave the other settings at their default values\.
+   1. Keep all other settings at their default values\.

 1. Choose **Create Distribution**\.

-To see the status of the distribution, find the distribution in the console and check the **Status** column\.
+1. To see the status of the distribution, find the distribution in the console and check the **Status** column\.

    A status of `InProgress` indicates that the distribution is not yet fully deployed\.

    After your distribution is deployed, you can reference your content with the new CloudFront domain name\.

-Record the value of **Domain Name** shown in the CloudFront console\.
-You'll need it in the next step\.
-In this example, the value is `dj4p1rv6mvubz.cloudfront.net`\.
+1. Record the value of **Domain Name** shown in the CloudFront console, for example, `dj4p1rv6mvubz.cloudfront.net`\.

-To verify that your CloudFront distribution is working, type the domain name of the distribution in a web browser\.
-If it is working, your website is visible\.
+1. To verify that your CloudFront distribution is working, enter the domain name of the distribution in a web browser\.

+   If your website is visible, the CloudFront distribution works\.
+If your website has a custom domain registered with Amazon Route 53, you will need the CloudFront domain name to update the record set in the next step\.

-## Update the Record Sets for Your Domain and Subdomain<a name="update-record-sets"></a>
+## Step 2: Update the Record Sets for Your Domain and Subdomain<a name="update-record-sets"></a>

-Now that you have successfully created a CloudFront distribution, update the A records in Route 53 to point to the new CloudFront distribution\.
+Now that you have successfully created a CloudFront distribution, update the alias record in Route 53 to point to the new CloudFront distribution\.

-**To update A records to point to a CloudFront distribution**
+**To update the alias record to point to a CloudFront distribution**

 1. Open the Route 53 console at [https://console\.aws\.amazon\.com/route53/](https://console.aws.amazon.com/route53/)\.

-1. On the **Hosted Zones** page, choose the hosted zone that you created for your domain\.
+1. On the **Hosted Zones** page, choose the hosted zone that you created for your subdomain\.

 1. Choose **Go to Record Sets**\.

-1. Choose the A record that you created for the `www` subdomain\.
+1. Choose the A record that you created for your subdomain, for example, `www.example.com`\.

 1. For **Alias Target**, choose the CloudFront distribution\.